AcademySoftwareFoundation/tac/process/lifecycle.md

 ## Archive Stage

+Projects like products have lifecycles, and often in open source, the relevance for a given project over time can diminish.
+Nonetheless, having a home for projects no longer receiving active development is crucial for long-term sustainability and asset management.

+Projects only can enter the Archive Stage by either:

+*   On request from the project itself, requiring a ⅔ supermajority vote of all active project committers.
+*   By a 2/3 supermajority vote of the TAC if there has been insufficient activity in the project over the course of 6 months or if the project fails to move to the next stage within the expected time indicated in this document.

-* Archive stage projects will constitute “Technical Projects” under the ASWF charter and may receive support as determined by the Governing Board.
+When in the Archive Stage, the project’s code repository administration is transferred to a designated individual by the TAC.
+No new features or bug fixes will be addressed unless it is deemed a security issue.
+ASWF will hold all assets in perpetuity.
+Archive stage projects will be considered “Technical Projects” under the ASWF charter and may receive support as determined by the Governing Board.

+A project can move back to Adopted Stage following the guidelines for a project being accepted at the Adopted Stage above.

 # Annual Review